| Sources: GoDucks.com (official bio), 247Sports, SI Oregon, On3, Lookout Eugene-Springfield, Duck Sports Central

 Why This Matters

 Oregon's offense averaged 36.9 PPG in 2025 and 34.9 PPG in 2024.
-Stein called the plays, but Mehringer built the WR room and helped install the passing concepts.
+Stein called the plays, but Mehringer coached the tight ends and helped install the passing concepts as co-OC in 2025.
 The promotion was not a surprise.
 Lanning values continuity and internal promotion over splashy hires.
 Mehringer knows the players, the system, and the culture.
 The question is not whether he can run the offense.
 It is whether he can call plays at the same level Stein did when the game is on the line.

 The Person